 - Don’t only grow lettuce.
 Try a raised bed for tomatoes, cucumbers, peppers and other great salad vegetables.

 - Don’t forget the herbs.
 Try a few basil plants or even some parsley.

 - Plant greens continuously & never pull the whole plant out.
 That way you will have fresh greens all year round.

 The first foods that will be available in our raised bed container garden are lettuce, arugula, pansies, and then strawberries.
 The tomatoes, cucumbers, and peppers will mature later in the summer.
 By pinching back the lettuce, I hope to be able to extend its growing season long enough to enjoy all of my vegetables at once.
 The basil leaves can be shredded and added to the salad or I may just use them in my homemade spaghetti sauce.
 Now that you know how to make a salad garden, will you be planting one this year?

-It’s home improvement time, and The Home Depot has everything you need to #DigIn for Spring.
+It’s home improvement time, and The Home Depot has everything you need to get started including salad garden containers.
 No matter what projects you want to tackle, they have great values on all you need.
 They’re ready to help you with renovation ideas and expert advice, too.

 Get over $300 in email exclusive savings each year, sneak peeks on new products, monthly lawn & garden ideas for your region and access to The Home Depot’s gardening experts.

 Click here to join the world’s largest garden community today!
 Or go to http://gardenclub.homedepot.com/ to see some of the many benefits of membership.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.